synix/Node.js-Design-Patterns-Third-Edition/10-universal-javascript/02-runtime-code-branching/README.md

 # 02-runtime-code-branching

-This example demostrates how implement runtime code branching in a module shared by the browser and Node.js.
+This example demonstrates how implement runtime code branching in a module shared by the browser and Node.js.

 ## Dependencies